 The chapter on ecstasy presents a sober analysis of ways of going beyond oneself, especially in love; its conclusion presents the union of integrity (wholeness) with transcendence (going beyond) in the “sober madness of philosophy.”
 What is remarkable is that the careful descriptions and distinctions of these human chapters really are applications.
 They are the practical consequences of the preceding pure theoretical thinking when brought to bear on living experience; they trace out incompleteness as a human condition.

 The final chapter, on community, begins with the political, the “most authoritative,” human community.
 Within it we work ourselves into integrity, out of it we pass beyond ourselves.
 Careful consideration shows that although it is the basic ground of our well-being, it is imperfect as a community.
 Friendship appears to be the realization of a paradigmatic community.
 So an analysis of friendship is in order: “Friendship is complex.
 It involves a relation that is usually dyadic and always symmetrical”—so this ultimate topic is broached with the formal precision and logical perspicuity of the inveterate analyst who relishes his human reserve; I have to smile even as I’m thinking along.
 But the logic eventually yields to love, and, as I’ve said, the last two pages of this book speak of the most intimate of human experiences.

 Books by Eva Brann may be found in The Imaginative Conservative Bookstore.
-This essay originally appeared in The St. John’s Review (Volume XLVI, Number three, 2002) and is republished here with gracious permission.
+This essay originally appeared in The St. John’s Review (Volume 46, No. 3, 2002) and is republished here with gracious permission.
 Miss Brann welcomes questions/comments via mail: Dr. Eva Brann, St. John’s College, 60 College Avenue, Annapolis, MD, 21401-1655 (she does not use computers).